This is the "real-world" companion article to Breast Insignia - Regulations, which is written "in-universe" and strongly recommended as a first read.

 CHAPEL: No, I'm sorry, Doctor.
 I've called the Captain and I'll wait until he comes.

-This very definite separation of Nurses from other Sciences Division personnel and the existence of a unique breast insignia means that the Nurse Corps may be listed as a "fourth division" of Starfleet — but ostensibly so in the uniform regulations, given that nurses perform their daily service under the auspices of the Medical Department.
+This definite separation of Nurses from other Sciences Division personnel and the existence of a unique breast insignia means that the Nurse Corps may be listed as a "fourth division" of Starfleet — but ostensibly so, given that nurses perform their daily service under the auspices of the Medical Department.